 - Decrease pressure by approximately 1psi for every 2-inch tire diameter is increased beyond this chart, assuming the equal increase in the tire’s width.

 The pressures in this chart below are fit for most heavy-duty FWD: rock crawling, mud, sand, snow, etc., under 20mph.
 It should be added that these pressures are stated as a starting point only and, due to various other variables involved like rim width, tire construction, or weight distribution, every driver should experiment to find the ideal pressure.

-16.5″ rims have no safety bead for the tire to be seated at the low pressures necessary for heavy-duty four wheelings, so they are not mentioned in the chart and thus not recommended.
-However, they are fit for light-duty four-wheeling at pressures applied to the pavement.
+16.5″ rims have no safety bead for the tire to be seated at the low pressures necessary for heavy-duty off-roading, so they are not mentioned in the chart and thus not recommended.
+However, they are fit for light-duty off-roading at pressures applied to the pavement.

 WARNING!
 Be cautious when driving with partially deflated tires (any pressure other than the manufacturer’s recommended pressure) no matter on or off the pavement.
 If you drive too fast while turning with partially deflated tires, you can pull a tire’s seal off.
 So, you will lose all the air in that tire within seconds, and that will result in your vehicle rolling over or getting out of control, leading to death, severe injury, and/or property damage.
 The dangers of traveling with partially deflated tires are NOT LIMITED TO THE MENTIONED EXAMPLE!